The 5 Pillars of Islam: Purpose and Importance

 3. Zakat

-Zakāh is derived from the Arabic word “Tazkiyah” which means “purification”.
-According to Islam, it is not a charity but a religious rite for the poor, weak, old and infant in a way prescribed by Allah himself.
+Zakāh is derived from the Arabic word “Zakah” which means “purification”.
+Zakat can only be given to a defined group of people clearly mentioned in the Quran.
 It is the donation of a portion (2.5 %) of one’s wealth every year.
 It is a religious obligation to all individuals and institutions and a respectable way to help the needy.

 5. Hajj